Iowa Engineering Society Central Iowa Chapter Scholarship

 Environmental Stewardship Scholarship

-The Metro Waste Authority sponsors a scholarship program for high school seniors planning to pursue a career in an environmental field.
+The Metro Waste Authority sponsors a $1,000 scholarship for high school seniors planning to pursue a career in an environmental field.
 Applicants must enroll as a full-time student at an accredited community college, college, or university.
 To learn more and apply, visit the Metro Waste Authority Environmental Stewardship Scholarship website.

-Due date: May 20, 2024
+Due date: May 1, 2025

 Journey to Excellence Scholarship